PlainConcepts/NetCore-Docker-Workshop/src/Docu/2. Docker compose/Add docker compose.md

 ![VS2017_add_docker_linux](./img/VS2017_add_docker_linux.PNG)

-Automatically VS will add the Dockerfile files for each project:
+Automatically VS will add the Dockerfile files for each project.
+Notice that the dockerfile has changed significally.
+Since the latest verions of Docker tools in VS2017 it is included the 'multistaging' functionality.
+The purspose of multistaging is to get rid of the content that is not needed in later building stages so that the final image is more lightweight:

 ![VS2017_with_docker](./img/VS2017_with_docker.PNG)